 Adult Kyphosis describes a type of abnormal curve in the spine.
-The thoracic spine naturally possesses some kyphosis or “C” shaped curve.
+The thoracic spine naturally possesses some kyphosis or a “C” shaped curve.
 A kyphotic spinal deformity means an unusually large forward curve in the spine.
-This “C” shape is caused by wedge-shaped vertebrae that get rigid and get worse as the person grows.
+This “C” shape occurs because of a wedge-shaped vertebrae that becomes rigid as the individual grows.
 Normal vertebrae appear shaped like rectangles and stack on top of each other like a tower of blocks stacked on each other.
 Adult kyphosis displays varying symptoms and degrees of severity, from minor changes in the shape of your back to severe deformity, nerve problems, and chronic pain.
 Kyphosis usually occurs in the thoracic spine, though it can also affect the cervical and lumbar spine.

-Methods of treating kyphosis have greatly improved over the past decade, and today numerous effective treatment options correct severe kyphotic deformities.
+Methods have greatly improved over the past decade, and today numerous effective treatment options correct severe kyphotic deformities.
+Based on a normal curve maintains a 20 to 40 degrees curve along the entire thoracic spine, when the curve reaches more than 40 to 45 degrees, doctors consider the spine deformed.
 Your Spine Specialist will help you determine which one is the best treatment for you and your condition.